 In my previous post, I talked about the botanical gardens that we visited in 2018, but the reality is that we ended up visiting quite a few other gardens as well.
 From a local foliage perspective, the botanical gardens were typically the most impressive, but castles, palaces, museums, and city parks also tend to be more manicured and have incredibly beautiful flower gardens and shrubbery arrangements.

 Leaving the expected behind, even when wandering the streets of various cities, it is common to come across something quite impressive.
-I still remember being hot, tired, and lost in Kiev.
+I still remember being hot, tired, and lost in Kyiv.
 When we we randomly came across one of the most beautiful flower gardens that I have ever seen, the crankiness and tension melted away.
 On another trip, when Jeremy was biking from Amsterdam to Paris, he was quite surprised by the grandeur of the castles and gardens in the small corners of the countryside.
 Then there was the time in Taipei that we decided to follow our taxi driver’s advice, skipped our scheduled stop, and ended up at an amazing geopark.

 I talk about the botanical gardens more in my previous post, but here are a few pictures from the Singapore Botanic Gardens, the Royal Botanic Garden Sydney, the Taipei Botanical Garden, the Christchurch Botanic Gardens, and the Wellington Botanic Gardens: